LiamDawe/gamingonlinux/README.md

 ## Setting up a dev enviroment

-Setup apache to serve up PHP pages as with any other.
+Setup apache, PHP and MySQL to serve up PHP pages as with any other.
 Adjust `includes/config.php` as needed for your Mysql installation.
 Import the development SQL database from the stripped SQL file `includes/dev/db.sql`

 ## Licensing